AndreVallestero/lineageos-device-browser/README.md

 If you have an unmaintained deivce, the ROM will not be available on the official site.
 I suggest checking https://lineageosroms.com, and if a ROM exists, verify it via checksum on the official site.

+## Other ROMs

+My priorities when choosing a ROM are Security, Privacy, and Performance.
+With that in mind, my prefered ROMs are:

+1. GrapheneOS
+1. CalyxOS (use this if you need Google services)
+1. LineageOS (use this if your device isn't supported by the other 2)

 ## Contributing

 Accepting feature requests and PRs!